 Over the last decade, Agile methodologies have truly become the gold standard for software development practices.
 However, if you’re still learning about Agile, begin with the four core principles outlined in the Agile Manifesto.

-As you look around and start comparing, you’ll notice that the methodologies are all rooted in continuous improvement and adaptive planning, which both in turn lead to early code delivery.
+As you look around and start comparing, you’ll notice that the methodologies are all rooted in continuous improvement and adaptive planning, which both lead to early code delivery.
 The key to success here is the ability to change quickly and early in the process.

 What Does it Mean to Test on an Agile Team?

+As you might imagine, managing regression testing is a challenge in Agile.
 On the flip side, there are some huge benefits as well.

 When it comes to software testing within the Agile methodology, the benefits speak for themselves.